Is Your Unpaid Internship Legal? A Guide to Unpaid Work and FLSA Law

 The interns in the film industry case were regularly required to do menial tasks like make coffee, take out garbage, and take and deliver lunch orders.
 They also performed basic administrative work, like drafting cover letters, organizing filing cabinets, making photocopies, and running errands.
 As a result, the court found the internships did not meet the FLSA criteria.

-If you are working as an “intern” and have questions about whether you should be paid wages and overtime for your work under the FLSA, you may consult with one of our wage and hour attorneys.
-In Milwaukee call 414-271-8650 or in Madison call 608-257-0040 for a free wage and hour consultation.
+If you are working as an “intern” and have questions about whether you should be paid wages and overtime for your work under the FLSA, you may case evaluation with one of our wage and hour attorneys.
+In Milwaukee call 414-271-8650 or in Madison call 608-257-0040 for a free wage and hour case evaluation.

 - Is Your Unpaid Internship Legal?
 A Guide to Unpaid Work and FLSA Law - July 10, 2013